nahrwl/narwhal-jekyll-theme/README.md

 ### Plugins

-Minima comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin preinstalled to make sure your website gets the most useful meta tags.
+Narwhal comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin preinstalled to make sure your website gets the most useful meta tags.
 See [usage](https://github.com/jekyll/jekyll-seo-tag#usage) to know how to set it up.

 ## Usage

 ### Home Layout

-`home.html` is a flexible HTML layout for the site's landing-page / home-page / index-page. <br/>
+`home.html` is a flexible and abstract HTML layout for the site's landing-page.
+Use `portfolio.html` for the Portfolio landing page and `post-list.html` for the blog / posts page.

-#### Main Heading and Content-injection

-From Minima v2.2 onwards, the *home* layout will inject all content from your `index.md` / `index.html` **before** the **`Posts`** heading.
-This will allow you to include non-posts related content to be published on the landing page under a dedicated heading. *We recommended that you title this section with a Heading2 (`##`)*.

-Usually the `site.title` itself would suffice as the implicit 'main-title' for a landing-page.
-But, if your landing-page would like a heading to be explicitly displayed, then simply define a `title` variable in the document's front matter and it will be rendered with an `<h1>` tag.
+#### Biography on a Home Page

+To edit the biography paragraph at the top of the landing page(s), refer to the `biography` property in `_config.yml`.

 #### Post Listing

-This section is optional from Minima v2.2 onwards.<br/>
-It will be automatically included only when your site contains one or more valid posts or drafts (if the site is configured to `show_drafts`).

-The title for this section is `Posts` by default and rendered with an `<h2>` tag.
+The title for the posts list is `Posts` by default and rendered with an `<h2>` tag.
 You can customize this heading by defining a `list_title` variable in the document's front matter.

 --

+### Adding Portfolio Items

+Add new portfolio items by adding files to the `_portfolio` folder.
+This is the folder for the portfolio collection, as defined in `_config.yml`.

+#### Portfolio Item Front Matter

+The front matter for a portfolio item is as follows:

+  - `layout` defines the Jekyll layout template.
+Use `portfolio-page`.
+  - `title` Title of the project, which appears on the portfolio home page.
+  - `image` URL for the splash image for the project, which appears on the portfolio home page.
+  - `importance` An integer.
+Portfolio items with a higher `importance` number will appear earlier on the portfolio home page.
+Use this to bump portfolio items to the top of the list.

+--

 ### Customization

-To override the default structure and style of minima, simply create the concerned directory at the root of your site, copy the file you wish to customize to that directory, and then edit the file. e.g., to override the [`_includes/head.html `](_includes/head.html) file to specify a custom style path, create an `_includes` directory, copy `_includes/head.html` from minima gem folder to `<yoursite>/_includes` and start editing that file.
+To override the default structure and style of Narwhal, simply create the concerned directory at the root of your site, copy the file you wish to customize to that directory, and then edit the file. e.g., to override the [`_includes/head.html `](_includes/head.html) file to specify a custom style path, create an `_includes` directory, copy `_includes/head.html` from narwhal gem folder to `<yoursite>/_includes` and start editing that file.

 The site's default CSS has now moved to a new place within the gem itself, [`assets/main.scss`](assets/main.scss).
 To **override the default CSS**, the file has to exist at your site source.
 Do either of the following:
 - Create a new instance of `main.scss` at site source.
   - Create a new file `main.scss` at `<your-site>/assets/`
   - Add the frontmatter dashes, and
-  - Add `@import "minima";`, to `<your-site>/assets/main.scss`
+  - Add `@import "narwhal";`, to `<your-site>/assets/main.scss`
   - Add your custom CSS.
 - Download the file from this repo
   - Create  a new file `main.scss` at `<your-site>/assets/`
   - Copy the contents at [assets/main.scss](assets/main.scss) onto the `main.scss` you just created, and edit away!
-- Copy directly from Minima 2.0 gem
+- Copy directly from Narwhal 2.0 gem
-  - Go to your local minima gem installation directory ( run `bundle show minima` to get the path to it ).
+  - Go to your local Narwhal gem installation directory ( run `bundle show narwhal-jekyll-theme` to get the path to it ).
   - Copy the `assets/` folder from there into the root of `<your-site>`
   - Change whatever values you want, inside `<your-site>/assets/main.scss`